AstonJ/sso_with_discourse/README.md

     sso.user_info #the user information returned by Discourse.

-#About session store
+#About Session Store

-please note that you may need to store the sso instance in the session for persistence between requests.
+Please note that you may need to store the sso instance in the session for persistence between requests.
 In rails you need to use other session store instead of cookie.